hweebie/Project1-Competitive/README.md

-# <Hyper Bishi Bashwee>
+# Hyper Bishi Bashwee

 A two-player arcade game where you and your friend can play a series of competitive minigames against each other.
-Inspired by Bishi Bashi, a 90s arcade game.
+Inspired by Hyper Bishi Bashi, a 90s arcade game.

 This game was developed as part of my coursework for my Software Engineering Immersive Bootcamp in General Assembly and features original pixel art.

 # Screenshots